 Options for High Risk Life Insurance Applicants

 While those who have risky occupations can still obtain life insurance, it will typically cost more in premium.
-This is because these individuals pose more of a risk to the life insurance carrier in terms of filing a potential claim.
+Carriers will still give you coverage, but they are going to want more every month.

-Do you have a terminal illness that has a prognosis of less than 24 months for you to live?
+- Do you have a terminal illness that has a prognosis of fewer than 24 months for you to live?

 It is important that applicants understand, however, that the premiums on these policies are typically higher than they are on traditionally underwritten policies.
-This is in order to compensate for the additional risk that the life insurance company is taking on.
+T

 On the plus side, because there is no underwriting that takes place, and there are very few questions on the application, these policies do not take very long to qualify for and can usually be approved within just a few days – or less.
 This means that an applicant can have life insurance coverage very quickly if they need it.
 This is in comparison to a waiting period of several weeks – or possibly even several months – if going through the more traditional channels of applying for life insurance protection.